 Since we began in 2015 we have been documenting and critically evaluating the impacts of hydropower on First Nation communities, land, water, and livelihoods with the goal of increasing awareness of the impacts of hydroelectric projects among the general public and fostering social/environmental change.

 All of our work is in close collaboration with impacted communities.
 Most of the work is focused in Manitoba but we also work with communities across communities and in other parts of the world.
 This work focuses on five main dimensions: research, community projects, education, public outreach, and advocacy.

-Wa Ni Ska Tan: An Alliance of Hydro-Impacted Communities emerged out of three meetings and two tours of hydro-affected communities in northern Manitoba.
-The Alliance is shaped by the priorities of impacted Indigenous communities.
+Wa Ni Ska Tan emerged out of three meetings and two tours of hydro-affected communities in northern Manitoba.
+The Alliance is shaped by the priorities of hydro-impacted Indigenous communities.
 Principles underlying Wa Ni Ska Tan centre on transparency, accountability, cross-cultural sensitivity, mutual respect, and consensus in decision-making.

-The objective-based research themes, core activities, and key outcomes of Wa Ni Ska Tan emerged from small group discussions at two gatherings, held in Thompson, December 2014, and Opaskwayak Cree Nation, June 2015.
+The research themes, core activities, and key outcomes of Wa Ni Ska Tan emerged from small group discussions at two gatherings, held in Thompson, December 2014, and Opaskwayak Cree Nation, June 2015.
 These are as follows:

 The above priorities are based on the priorities voiced by the hydro-impacted Indigenous communities.
 Wa Ni Ska Tan is comprised of representatives from twenty-four (24) Cree (Ininew/Inniniwak), Anishinaabe, and Métis nations; twenty-two (22) researchers; Fourteen (14) social justice and environmental NGOs.
 It also incorporates nine (9) universities from Canada and the United States.
 As well as multiple levels of government entities.